To get the best experience while viewing this site, it is recommended that you upgrade to a modern browser version of Chrome or Firefox.

 • Test your blood sugar often.

 • Always take your insulin.
 Take it on time and take the right amount.
-Talk with your healthcare provider about exercise, illness, and other times you may need to adjust your insulin dose.
+Talk with your health care provider about exercise, illness, and other times you may need to adjust your insulin dose.

 • Don’t skip meals and snacks.
 Eat them on time.